uqlibrary/technology-training/Git/git.md

 git push origin master
 ```

 Git rejects the push because it detects that the remote repository has new updates that have not been incorporated into the local branch.
-What we have to do is **pull** the changes from GitHub, **merge** them into the copy we’re currently working in, and then **push** that.
+What we have to do is (1) **pull** the changes from GitLab, (2) **merge** them into the copy we’re currently working in, and then (3) **push** that.
 Let’s start by pulling:

 ```bash
 git pull origin master
 ```

 Git detects that changes made to the local copy overlap with those made to the remote repository, and therefore refuses to merge the two versions to stop us from trampling on our previous work.
-The conflict is marked in in the affected file:
+The conflict is marked in the affected file:

 ```bash
 cat mars.txt
 ```

 Our change is preceded by `<<<<<<< HEAD`.
-Git has then inserted `=======` as a separator between the conflicting changes and marked the end of the content downloaded from GitHub with `>>>>>>>`.
+Git has then inserted `=======` as a separator between the conflicting changes and marked the end of the content downloaded from GitLab with `>>>>>>>`.
 (The string of letters and digits after that marker identifies the commit we’ve just downloaded.)

 It is now up to the Owner to fix this conflict: